-The Outreach Program provides a variety of support to individuals 18 and older with developmental disabilities who are living alone or with family caregivers and are not receiving government funded services.
+The Outreach Program provides a variety of support to individuals 18 and older with IDD who are living alone or with family caregivers and are not receiving government funded services.
 This program is supported by generous donations from local donors and foundations with little or no cost to the individual and their family (with the exception of some activity fees for recreational events).

 Four group homes are staffed 24-hours per day, 365 days a year.
 Each home provides a private bedroom and common living areas for 4 to 7 individuals.
 Staff provides support in personal care, nutrition and meal preparation, financial management, home maintenance, transportation, healthcare, and benefits coordination to ensure that the health and safety needs of each individual are met.